PiotrAntoniak/PiotrCV/README.md

 #### Financial Services Business Model Development Data Analyst Praktikum at BMW, October 2021 – Now:

 -	Statistical Analysis, Modeling, Predicting, and building databases tailored for use cases and providing basic GUI / executables to present in front of stakeholders.
--	Deploying MVP ML models to AWS, using Lambda Services, EC2 and SageMaker.
+-	Deploying Minimum Value Project ML models to AWS, using Lambda Services, EC2 and SageMaker.

 Project I worked on:
 -	Fraud detection for car dealerships: explainable AI for predictions delivered by xgboost model, visualizing network for personal information (such as email or address),